FedRAMP/continuous-reporting-cwg/plan.md

 - **Data analysis:** data is normalized and aggregated to transform into information in the form of Key Security Indicators (KSIs) that represent system risk
 - **Reporting:** Information is presented to customers in consolidated reports or dashboards that reflect near-real time risk posture, enabling informed, risk based decision making

 The scope of the Reporting Continuously CWG is the *who*, *what*, *when*, and *how* for the above areas.
-The scope of the Reporting Continuously CWG does not include the development of official FedRAMP standards and policies.
+The scope of the Reporting Continuously CWG does not include the development of official FedRAMP policies.

 ### Participation